Professional Development - Spring Online Course

 This is a one-credit course that requires a minimum of 15 hours online, plus an additional 30 hours of reading, research/discovery, and curriculum development.

-Graduate credit is available through Drake University, Morningside College, or Grand View University for $260.
-Licensure renewal credit is available from AEA for $70.
+Register to participate: Graduate credit is available through Drake University or Morningside College for $130.
+Licensure renewal credit is available from AEA for $35.
 Registration can be done online by creating an account in the Professional Learning Registration System.
-Once an account is created (which could take up to 24 hours), login and search for the course number 182142.
+Once an account is created (which could take up to 24 hours), login and search for the course number 309842.
 Then follow the links to register for the course.